Chief Executive and Executive Board

 Iain Foulkes PhD

-Executive Director, Research & Innovation / CEO of Cancer Research Technology
+Executive Director, Research and Innovation / CEO of Cancer Research Horizons

-Iain was appointed to the Board in 2009 and is responsible for our research strategy and its implementation.
+Iain was appointed to the CRUK Board in August 2009.
 He oversees CRUK's portfolio of research across discovery science, translational research, clinical and population research.
-This research portfolio includes our international Grand Challenges, our clinical trial portfolio and oversight of our Institutes and Centres.
+This research portfolio includes the international Cancer Grand Challenge programme, a large clinical trial portfolio and oversight of CRUK’s Institutes and Centres.

-As CEO of Cancer Research Technology he is also responsible for ensuring our research is developed and commercialised, often in partnership with biotech and pharmaceutical companies to ensure the outputs of research reach patients as rapidly and effectively as possible.
+As CEO of Cancer Research Horizons, he is also responsible for ensuring research outputs are developed and commercialised, often in partnership with biotech and pharmaceutical companies to ensure rapid and effective patient impact.

 Nick Grant